raghavmecheri/PriceMyData/README.md

 N/A

 ## Contact
-Please contact Raghav Mecheri for more technical details.
+Please contact Raghav Mecheri for more details.

 ## References
 Ref: https://dev.to/kedar9/creating-a-node-app-with-react-webpack-4-babel-7-express-and-sass-3mae for project setup details